Thinking about couples counselling? …….Some information you may want to know

 One form of couples therapy called the Gottman Method was developed by Dr. John Gottman and his wife Dr. Julie Schwartz Gottman in the 1980s.
 It is an evidence-based form of couples therapy that strives to assist couples in achieving a deeper sense of understanding, awareness, empathy, and connectedness within their relationships that ultimately leads to heightened intimacy and interpersonal growth.
 By combining therapeutic interventions with couples exercises, this type of therapy helps couples identify and address the natural defenses that hinder effective communication and bonding.

-I am Level 3 trained in the Gottman Method and find it an effective form of couples therapy.
+I am a Certified Gottman Therapist and find it an effective form of couples therapy.

 So, what can we expect would happen if we came for couples therapy?